bruchansky/immersions/README.md

         *   'dvp' is a universal camera navigation with extra information for development (camera and mesh positions, babylonjs debug console).
         *    'screenshot' mode hides all stands, useful for video and image captures.
     *   "mute" parameter is false by default, useful when developing.
-    *   "dest" parameter is like an html anchor but in 3D spaces, it goes directly to the stand with that name (to be used only for development atm).
+    *   "dest" parameter is like an html anchor but in 3D spaces, it goes directly to the stand with that name.
+This mode is optimised for screen previews (no navigation, bigger buttons, camera rotating aound the destination)

 ## Create your 3D assets

 Here are some tips on how to easily create your digital assets.
-All tools below can be used for free.
-Think outside the box and don’t limit yourself to virtual twins.
-Virtual possibilities are endless!

 *   If you publish your immersion online (which I hope you will), keep an eye on the total size of your assets.
-My recommendation is to not exceed 20Mb, otherwise the immersion can be slow to download on some mobile networks.
+My recommendation is to not exceed 20Mb.
 *   To create 3D models, the standard is the [Blender](https://www.blender.org/) open source software.
-But I personally prefer to create 3D models directly in virtual reality using softwares such as [Gravity Sketch](https://www.gravitysketch.com/)\* on the Meta Quest 2.
+But I personally prefer to create 3D models directly in virtual reality using softwares such as [Gravity Sketch](https://www.gravitysketch.com/)\* on the Meta Quest.
 You can also download free 3D models on platforms such as [Sketchfab](https://sketchfab.com/).
 *   For animations, I use [Mixamo](https://www.mixamo.com/).
 In Gravity Sketch, export your model to .fbx format -> import it in Mixamo -> add your animation and download the .fbx file -> import it in Blender and export it in the .glb format.
 *   I personally use [Polycam](https://poly.cam/) for 3D scans.
 Don’t expect perfect results but it’s still impressive, and you can make a limited number of free scans.
 Export your scan to the obj format, preferably in the reduced size to optimise download speed.
 *   For soundtracks, I mix ready-made loops from [GarageBand](https://www.apple.com/mac/garageband/) on iOS.